 “Through Positive People I have been given the extra confidence to get properly established and set up with the essentials I needed to keep my feet firmly on the ground, just as those early stages of development enabled me to do so at the very beginning.

-“I have had an idea that further down the line I could host some workshops, but fear has set in before about how they would work, would they be successful etc. but with the help of Positive People, I have now hosted a jewellery making workshop table at two events, one being quite a big organised Christmas event, as well as the smaller one at a local Community Centre which I was involved with and went along to the sessions of courses run there too.
+“I have had an idea that further down the line I could host some workshops, but fear has set in before about how they would work, would they be successful etc. With the help of Positive People, I have now hosted a jewellery making workshop table at two events, one being quite a big organised Christmas event, as well as the smaller one at a local Community Centre which I was involved with and went along to the sessions of courses run there too.

 “This one gave me a little more feeling of how I could run workshops like this in the future, and it was enjoyed by all – I had a good response from it.
 But then, when I took part in the Christmas event, this took things to a whole new level.